Trevoh Chalobah: Loan to Crystal Palace and half-season return

+Como

+On 9 August 2026, Chalobah signed for Serie A club Como on a deal until 2031.

 International career

 He has represented England at youth level from under-16 to under-20, captaining all four teams at various stages.
 In November 2014, Chalobah captained the England under-16 team against Scotland in the Victory Shield.
 In May 2016, Chalobah was captain of the England under-17 team that lost to Spain in the quarter-final of the 2016 UEFA European Under-17 Championship.

 Chalobah was included in the England under-19 squad for the 2017 UEFA European Under-19 Championship.
 An ankle injury sustained in the final group game against Germany ruled him out for the rest of the tournament.
 England went on to defeat Portugal in the final.

 On 30 August 2019, he was included in the England U21 squad for the first time and made his debut during the 3–2 2021 UEFA European Under-21 Championship qualifying win against Turkey on 6 September 2019.

-On 23 May 2025, he received his first senior call up for England and went on to make his debut during a 3-1 defeat to Senegal at the City Ground on 10 June 2025.
+On 23 May 2025, he received his first senior call up for England, and went on to make his debut during a 3–1 defeat to Senegal at the City Ground on 10 June 2025.

+On 16 June 2026, Chalobah was called up to the England World Cup squad by Thomas Tuchel to replace the injured Tino Livramento.
+Chalobah made his World Cup debut on 18 July 2026, coming on as a 93rd minute substitute in England's 6-4 third place playoff win over France.